Fall and winter can mean traveling and gathering indoors with friends and family. These guidelines can help us keep each other safe from COVID-19.

 If you believe you’ve experienced a hate or bias crime or incident because of wearing a mask, face covering or face shield, or not wearing a mask, face covering or face shield in public, there are resources to help you.

-• If you are hearing impaired, call 711 for Oregon Relay
+If you are hearing impaired, call 711 for Oregon Relay.

 Gathering with friends and family

-• Get vaccinated and stay up-to-date with a booster when you are eligible to protect yourself and those around you.
+• Get vaccinated and stay up to date with a booster when you are eligible to protect yourself and those around you.

 • It’s okay to ask if others are vaccinated before getting together with people you don’t live with.
 You can choose to stay home or find other ways to connect if you feel nervous.